ancaerena/bookstore_project5/README.md

 C. Create Heroku Vars
 <br>
 - From Settings, Show Config Vars and add the data base URL, the secret key<br>
--Add the AWS keys, the database URL, and stripe keys <br>
+-Add the AWS keys, the database URL, stripe keys, email config <br>
 <br>
 D. Link the Heroku app to the repository<br>
 - Go to Deploy Tab<br>